codefresh-io/docs.codefresh.io/_docs/getting-started/menu-navigation.md

 toc: true
 ---

-## Classic to New navigation
+## Classic > New version navigation
-Get up to speed with the changes in the navigation.
+Get up to speed with navigation enhancements.

-We added a new **Settings** icon to the toolbar to simplify account-level management by Codefresh administrators.
+We added a new **Settings** icon to the toolbar to simplify account-level management for Codefresh administrators.
-The Settings icon is always available, so you have _single-click access_ to account-level options and settings whenever you need.
+The Settings icon is always available, so you have _single-click access_ whenever you need to account-level options and settings.